-The Health Practitioner Research Scheme, supported by the Allied Health Professions' Office of Queensland, is open to all professionals covered by the Health Practitioners and Dental Officers (Queensland Health) Certified Agreement (No.3) 2019.
+The Health Practitioner Research Scheme, supported by the Office of the Chief Allied Health Officer (OCAHO), is open to all health professionals covered by the Health Practitioners and Dental Officers (Queensland Health) Certified Agreement (No.3) 20191.
 It is a peer reviewed, merit based scheme, annually awarding funds to build research capacity within the health practitioner professions.

 The aims of the Health Practitioner Research Scheme (HPRS) are to:

-- add to the research expertise of Health Practitioner personnel in Queensland Health
+- add to the research expertise of Health Practitioner workforce

 - contribute to multidisciplinary partnerships and collaboration

 - promote an equitable distribution of opportunities for research throughout the state, regardless of location, and

 The HPRS 2022 funding round has closed and all applicants have been advised of the outcomes.

 Funding for the successful projects will be available from July 2022.